-As senior fellow for national security affairs, Peter Brookes helps develop and communicate The Heritage Foundation's stance on foreign and defense policy through his research and writing, media and public appearances, and congressional testimony.
+One of America’s most prominent voices on international affairs, Dr. Peter Brookes helps develop and communicate The Heritage Foundation's stance on foreign and defense policy through his research and writing, media and public appearances, and congressional testimony.

-Brookes is in his fifth term as a congressionally appointed member of the U.S.-China Economic and Security Review Commission, named by both House Speaker Paul Ryan and former Speaker John Boehner.
+In 2016, Brookes completed his fifth, two-year term as a congressionally appointed member of the U.S.-China Economic and Security Review Commission, named to the Commission by two different Speakers of the House of Representatives.

 Before joining Heritage in 2002, Brookes served in the administration of President George W. Bush as deputy assistant secretary of defense for Asian and Pacific affairs.
 In this post, he was responsible for U.S. defense policy for 38 countries and five bilateral defense alliances in Asia.

-A decorated Navy veteran, he served on active duty in Latin America, Asia, and the Middle East in aviation and intelligence billets.
-He has more than 1,300 flight hours aboard the Navy's EP-3 reconnaissance aircraft.
+Prior to beginning his civilian career, Brookes served in the U.S. navy.
+He carried out assignments in Asia, the Middle East and Latin America in aviation and intelligence billets.
+He has more than 100 missions and 1,300 flight hours aboard the Navy's EP-3 reconnaissance aircraft.

-Brookes holds a doctorate in international relations from Georgetown University and a master’s degree in government from Johns Hopkins University.
-He received his bachelor’s degree from the U.S. Naval Academy; he was appointed to Annapolis by the late Jack Kemp, then representing New York in the House.
+He holds a doctorate from Georgetown University and a master’s degree from Johns Hopkins University.
+He received his bachelor’s degree from the U.S. Naval Academy, appointed to Annapolis by the late Congressman Jack Kemp (R-NY).

 Among his awards and honors are the Navy League of New York's Frank Knox Media Award; Joint Service Commendation Medal; Navy Commendation Medal (three); Navy Achievement Medal; Defense Language Institute's Kellogg Award; Joint Chiefs of Staff service badge; and Naval Aviation Observer wings.